IntegrierBar/InverseMagneticBillards/README.md

 - If the field strength is near 0, the table does not matter and the ball just travels on a giant circle.

 ## How to use
-The simulator is split into 3 spaces (regular space, flow map and phase space) and 2 controls (main control and phase space control).
+The simulator is split into 3 spaces (ambient space, flow map and phase space) and 2 controls (main control and phase space control).

 Both flow map and phase space use inverted y-Axis.